MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 When constructed nested generic types are named, the type parameter for the outer type is not included in the type parameter list for the inner type, even though the inner type is implicitly parameterized by the outer type's type parameter.
 In the above case, a name of a constructed type would be `Outer<int>::Inner<string>`.

-## Example building and reading a linked list
+## Example building and reading linked list

 The following example demonstrates building and reading a linked list using nested types in generic classes.